wr0ng/borderlands-tools/README.md

         > Audio tab
           > FX On at Start (first option)

-I would also recommend turning down the master output a few decibels to prevent clipping..
+I would also recommend turning down the master output a few decibels to prevent clipping.

-## You're done!
+### That's it

-You are absolutely ready to use the BorderlandsLauncher and BorderlandsLoopManager now.
+You are now ready to use the BorderlandsLauncher and BorderlandsLoopManager now.
 Have fun!

 ---------------------------------------------------------